Naimish-DN/js/README.md

 # js
-A code repo for javascripts series
+A CODE REPO FOR JAVASCRIPTS SERIES